-Maybe your truth will find them in the bathtub late one night when the rest of the house is quiet.
-Maybe it will happen during an hour of time when they finally get your baby to sleep, or when they are puking over the toilet and no one is around to pull their hair back for them.
+Maybe your truth will find you in the bathtub late one night when the rest of the house is quiet.
+Maybe it will happen when you are puking over the toilet and no one is around to pull your hair back for you.

 No relationship can ever replace the relationship one must cultivate with themselves.
-No amount of money, sex, pleasure, fame, flattery, Twitter followers, credentials or minions can ever suffice to distract anyone long enough to keep the tenacity of their soul from making its truth known.
+No amount of money, sex, pleasure, fame, flattery, Twitter followers or credentials can ever suffice to distract anyone long enough to keep the tenacity of their soul from making its truth known.
 It will never stop calling us home.
 It will never stop demanding that we quench its thirst.
-So, that’s who we must love first.
+Ourselves – that’s who we must love first.

 You Owe “You”

 For so long, the notion of being admired was one of my greatest sources of motivation.
 I didn’t just want people to approve of me; I wanted them to adore every shred of me, forever and always.
 Gaining the approval of others was once vital to my state of contentment.
 Anytime someone criticized or rejected me in even a tiny way, it felt tragic.
 I tried to present myself as this confident person who needed no one’s approval, but as much as I had myself fooled, it was never the truth.